fh255/solo-travel/README.md

   - [Am I Responsive:](http://ami.responsivedesign.is) Checking the responsive.
   - [Chrome DevTools:](https://developer.chrome.com/docs/devtools/) Used to test the response on different screen sizes, debugging and to generate a Lighthouse report to analyze page load.
   - [Font Awesome:](https://fontawesome.com/) Used throughout the site to add icons for aesthetic and UX purposes.
+  - [Google Sheets:](https://docs.google.com/spreadsheets/u/0/) Used to design the tables.
   - [Git:](https://git-scm.com/) Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
   - [GitHub:](https://github.com/) GitHub is used to store the projects code after being pushed from Git and to create the Kanban board used for this project.
   - [Heroku:](https://www.heroku.com/) For deployment and hosting of the application.